 Carpenter: Well, they asked me.
 You know, the rights went back to Miramax and Malek Akkad talked to me and he wanted me to do something.
 And then Jason Blum, who’s the biggest horror producer in Hollywood, talked to me.
 He was going to produce it.
 They were willing to pay me, which is always a good thing, so I said yes.

-You know, you know I talked about the Halloweens for a long time, the sequels — I haven’t even seen all of them.
+You know, I talked about the Halloweens for a long time, the sequels — I haven’t even seen all of them.
 I don’t even know what really was there — but finally it occurred to me: Well if I’m just flapping my gums here, talking about it, why don’t I try to make it as good as I can?
 I could offer advice.
 I could talk to the director.
 I like the director very much.
 I like the script.
 So, you know, stop throwing rocks from the sidelines and get in there and try to do something positive.

 RT: What’s your relationship to David Gordon Green and Danny McBride?